-After ensuring that the fire is safe to use it should be left on high position to fully warm up.
+3.10.6 After ensuring that the fire is safe to use it should be left in the high position to fully warm up.
 During this time a slight odour may be noticed, this is due to the "newness" of the fire and will soon disappear.